AustralianHealthcareAssociates/.github/pull_request_template.md

 - [ ]   All items within the current sprint - if not it will need to be split or it will need to be discussed with the Dev and Testing Project Lead
 - [ ]   Target branch is the current QA Environment
 - [ ]   Conflicts resolved - when a conflict is complex get all parties involved in the conflict resolution
-- [ ]   If the change contains a DB Change work item in DevOps is tagged
+- [ ]   If the change contains a DB Change work item in DevOps is tagged with #DBUpdateRequired

 # Reviewer Checklist
 - [ ]   Double Check the items in the Requester Checklist above